kartben/fog05/FogAgent_Functionalities.md

 		@AC: In general we need to provide monitoring of nodes as well as deployed entities.

+		@GB: Yes, for entities there should be a lifecycle monitor which allow access to lifecycle managment and monitoring Also possibility to decide what the node should monitor

 - Start/Stop of native applications
 - Managment of µServices (current status,configuration,deploy,relation changes,scaling,migration,shutdown)
 - Managment of containers (via Docker/Kuberentes/LXC/LXD API)